Skip to Main Content

 Best cards to pair with the Mastercard Black Card

-If you want to carry the Mastercard Black Card, you should pair it with a no-annual-fee card that offers a 0 percent introductory rate on purchases.
-This way you will have the best of both introductory worlds — intro APR on purchases and on balance transfers.
-You may also search for a card with a more lucrative rewards rate overall.
-If you don’t mind keeping track of rewards tiers, the Chase Freedom Unlimited offers some of the best rewards rates on travel and other popular spending categories, all for no annual fee.
+If you want the Mastercard Black Card, you should pair it with a no-annual-fee card that offers a 0 percent introductory APR on purchases.
+This way, you’ll have the best of both introductory worlds — intro APR on purchases and balance transfers.
+You might also consider searching for a card with a more lucrative rewards rate overall.

 Bankrate’s take — Is the Mastercard Black Card worth it?

 You’ll have the best chance of getting your money’s worth from this expensive card if you travel to one or more of its featured 3,000 properties throughout the year.
 You’ll also want to take advantage of the estimated up to $500 in upgrades with each stay.
-Using the card’s travel credits (up to a $100 Global Entry or TSA PreCheck fee and up to a $100 airline credit) can also help offset its cost.
+Using the card’s travel credits can also help offset its cost.

-That said, this card's value comes from its unique perks and luxury benefits.
-If you can’t use these benefits, then it may be wise to look at other travel or luxury cards.
+That said, this card's value stems from its unique perks and luxury benefits.
+If you can’t use these benefits, it may be wise to consider other travel or luxury cards.

 * See the online application for details about terms and conditions for these offers.
 Every reasonable effort has been made to maintain accurate information.
 However all credit card information is presented without warranty.
 After you click on the offer you desire you will be directed to the credit card issuer's web site where you can review the terms and conditions for your selected offer.